 - Fortunately, these entities neither require a Qatari regulatory licence nor local staff nor local physical office premises.
 These entities are known as ‘Licensed Firms’.
 The entities can be in the form of i) an LLC ii) a Limited Liability Partnership or iii) a branch of an overseas company.
-Healy Consultants Group PLC recommends the simple common LLC.
+Healy Consultants Group recommends the simple common LLC.

-- Multi-national Clients approach Healy Consultants Group PLC to establish an entity to engage in i) international mergers or acquisitions ii) holding or disposing of assets iii) owning subsidiaries iv) securitisation or raising funds v) management and treasury functions or vi) investment and financing-type activities.
+- Multi-national Clients approach Healy Consultants Group to establish an entity to engage in i) international mergers or acquisitions ii) holding or disposing of assets iii) owning subsidiaries iv) securitisation or raising funds v) management and treasury functions or vi) investment and financing-type activities.

 - Business activities not allowed to flow through these type of entities include i) construction and manufacturing in Qatar or ii) imports to and sale of goods in Qatar or iii) labour intensive services to the Qatari market.